 In addition to requiring much lower up-front costs, stock-market investing is more flexible when you want to sell all or part of your shares.
 Disposing of share assets is also a lot less expensive and time-consuming than selling real estate.

-Despite the current fluctuations of the share market, there are still healthy returns to be had, provided you seek out expert advice and don’t bank on getting rich quickly.
+Despite the current fluctuations of the share market, there are still healthy returns to be had, provided you seek out expert advice, play the long game and don’t bank on getting rich quickly.

 Many people use margin loans as a means of growing their investment portfolio.
 A margin loan is essentially a custom product designed for borrowers who intend using the money to buy shares.
 A margin loan can be viewed as allowing quick entry into the investment market and thus, having your money working for you instantly rather than toiling away and saving for that ever-elusive deposit on a home.